-Consultation session with the HONORABLE MEMBERS OF THE SELECT COMMITTEE OF GILGIT BALTISTAN ASSEMBLY

-To address the apprehensions and observations raised by the select committee members regarding the GB Mediation Bill 2023, a consultation workshop was held on January 15, 2024, at Serena Hotel Islamabad.
+Consultation session with the HONORABLE MEMBERS OF THE SELECT COMMITTEE OF GILGIT BALTISTAN ASSEMBLY the GB Mediation Bill 2023, a consultation workshop was held on January 15, 2024, at Serena Hotel Islamabad.
 The meeting was presided over by Mr. Nazir Ahmad (Honorable Speaker, GBA).
 It was attended by members of the SC, including Secretary Law and Secretary GBA.
 During this session, the LAS team diligently responded to the select committee's inquiries.
 Consequently, an updated version of the GB Model Mediation Bill 2023 will be submitted for final approval in the GBA.